ima2132/Tech-Blog/README.md

 This will install the necessary dependencies to utilize this application.

 After installing the necessary dependencies, it is required to seed your database with initial data to properly run the application using the `SQL` schema.
-This can be achieved by executing the following commands:
+This can be achieved by executing the following command:

 `mysql -u root -p <db/schema.sql`

-`mysql -u root -p <db/seeds.sql`

 After you have initialized your database, run the following command to seed: